Although Segways are no longer being manufactured, there are still several Segway tours being offered throughout the world.

 Active seniors want to continue to embrace life.
-Being retired gives them the time to indulge in trendy activities like parasailing or Segway tours, but often something that seems harmless is far from it.
+Being retired gives them the time to indulge in trendy activities like parasailing or Segway tours, but often something that seems harmless is something that should be avoided.

 In fact, even the Segway company notes in its user manual warning that, “Whenever you ride the Segway HT, you risk death or serious injury from loss of control, collisions, and falls.”